|

 A sword?
 No dubbing at all?

-and perhaps a bit of embroidery; a song or musical instrument; a piece
+tools and perhaps a bit of embroidery; a song or musical instrument; a

-of jewelry you've made, etc. ) Traditionally, these are small enough to
+piece of jewelry you've made, etc. ) Traditionally, these are small

 - Are there other bits of regalia or pageantry you want?